Welcome to 3D Printer Farms

 We are a dealer for multiple 3D printer manufacturers and also have access to many industrial and production 3D printers.
 Through years of building key relationships in the industry, we can provide information on almost all available additive manufacturing technologies and connect you with experts to get the right solution for your needs.

-Some of our contacts include…
+Some of our industrial and commercial manufacturing contacts include…

-check out our online store here.
+Check out our online store here.

 The Fusion 3 F-400S with 14″ x 14″ x 12.6″ Build Area and 50 micron resolution